 Explain to your child that he or she is going to a place where children can talk to a person who can help with what has happened.
 Do not tell your child that she is going to the Center to play or to meet a special friend.
 Be truthful, but be brief.
 Do not suggest to your child what he or she is to say and do not coach or rehearse your child ahead of time.
 It is also very important that you not offer any bribes or rewards to your child for telling.
 Encourage your child to be truthful and honest with the person to whom he or she is going to speak.

 Can I watch my child’s interview?
 Parents and caregivers are not allowed in the interview or observation rooms during the interview.
 A law enforcement agency and/or child welfare cases worker will discuss the interview with you after the interview and answer your questions.
-How long does the interview last?
-The length of the interview depends on the child and nature of the allegations and can range from ten minutes to two hours.
-The average length of time an interview takes is 40-60 minutes.

 DIRECT SERVICES FOR CRIME VICTIMS – Toll Free Numbers Childhelp National Child Abuse Hotline 800–4–A–CHILD (800–422–4453) Cyber Civil Rights Initiative (revenge/nonconsensual porn) 844–878–2274 Disaster Distress Helpline 800–985–5990 Mothers Against Drunk Driving 877–MADD–HELP (877–623–3435) National Domestic Violence Hotline Hotline 800–799–7233 National Elder Fraud Hotline 833–FRAUD–11 (833–372–8311) National Human Trafficking Hotline 888–373–7888 National Organization of Parents Of Murdered Children 888–818–POMC (888–818–7662) National Runaway Safeline800–RUNAWAY (800–786–2929) National Suicide Prevention Lifeline Hotline 800–273–8255 Espanol 888–628–9454 National Teen Dating Abuse Helpline Hotline 866–331–9474 Pathways to Safety International (domestic violence, dating violence, sexual assault, and stalking)833–SAFE–833 (833–723–3833) Rape, Abuse & Incest National Network (RAINN)800–656–HOPE (800–656–4673) Safe Phone Helpline (sexual assault support for the DoD community)877–995–5247 StrongHearts Native Helpline (domestic violence and dating violence support for Native Americans)844–7NATIVE (844–762–8483)